 The main focus of our work is on diplonemids (see list of publications).

 an unprecedented mitochondrial genome architecture and gene structure.
 This mtDNA

 consists of >100 different circular

 chromosomes, each of which carries a small gene module.
 Gene modules are transcribed

 individually and then joined together to a contiguous mRNA by trans-splicing.
 Further,

-we detected RNA editing, a rare event proceeding by insertion of multiple Us at a single site
+we detected a few events RNA editing, proceeding by insertion of multiple Us at a given site

-Our working hypothesis is that trans-splicing and RNA editing in diplonemids is mediated by small RNA molecules, similar to guideRNAs that direct RNA editing in kinetoplastid mitochondria.
-To test this hypothesis, we use molecular-biology and bioinformatics approaches.
+Our working hypothesis is that trans-splicing and RNA editing in diplonemids is mediated by trans-factors.
+To test this hypothesis, we use genomics, transcriptomics, proteomics and bioinformatics approaches.
 Experimental data help to formulate specific search strategies and vice versa, bioinformatics hypotheses are being tested experimentally.

 Finally, we have initiated exploring mtDNAs of euglenids (Roy et al, 2007a, b), basal kinetoplastids and yet undescribed diplonemids, in order to trace back the evolution and dispersal of RNA editing in Euglenozoa.

 The second genome project is the Unicorn initiative, a collaboration of seven research groups from Canada, UK, and USA, and endorsed by the National Human Genome Research Institute (NHGRI).
 This project aims at understanding how multicellularity first evolved.
 Genomic data are being generated from unicellular relatives of animals and fungi, i.e., choanflagellates, Ichthyosporea, Nuclearidae, chytrids, zygomycetes and apusozoa (outgroup) (see e.g., Ruiz-Trillo I et al, 2007).